salomondush/Auto-scaling-microservices-infrastructure/README.md

-# FastAPI with Huey and Redis Queue Project
+# Auto Scaling Microservices Infrastructure

 This project demonstrates a FastAPI application that uses Huey as a task queue with Redis as the backend, orchestrated using Kubernetes on Docker Desktop for macOS.